MicrosoftDocs/iis-docs/iis/media/live-smooth-streaming/getting-started-with-iis-live-smooth-streaming.md

 This section describes how to create a Live Smooth Streaming broadcast in [Microsoft Expression Encoder 4](https://go.microsoft.com/?linkid=9656607) and push it to the Live Smooth Streaming publishing point that you configured in the [previous section](getting-started-with-iis-live-smooth-streaming.md#pubpt).
 The steps in this section outline a general workflow, with details only on the specific tasks that you need to create Live Smooth Streaming output.
 For detailed information about how to create a live broadcast from various live and file-based sources in Expression Encoder 4, including how to assemble a complete program, encode it, encrypt it with Digital Rights Management (DRM), and instantly distribute it to your audience using Smooth Streaming technology, see [Creating a Live Broadcasting Project](https://go.microsoft.com/?linkid=9656611).

+> [!IMPORTANT]
-**Important** If you enabled the publishing point to stream content to Apple devices, such as iPhone® and iPad™ devices, be sure to review the encoding requirements and settings outlined in [Apple HTTP Live Streaming with IIS Media Services](https://go.microsoft.com/?linkid=9750336).
+> If you enabled the publishing point to stream content to Apple devices, such as iPhone® and iPad™ devices, be sure to review the encoding requirements and settings outlined in [Apple HTTP Live Streaming with IIS Media Services](https://go.microsoft.com/?linkid=9750336).

 > [!NOTE]
 > Live Smooth Streaming is available only in Microsoft Expression Encoder Pro.